 From telecom and forestry to construction firms and local utility companies, bucket trucks are fast becoming the primary vehicles for many industries today.
-Bucket trucks enable workers to safely reach heights of more than 100 feet while allowing them to reposition the bucket to reach out-of-the-way spots that would be impossible or unsafe to attempt with a ladder or scissor lift.
+Bucket trucks enable workers to safely reach heights of more than 100 feet.
+Additionally, buckets can reposition to reach out-of-the-way spots that would be impossible or unsafe to attempt with a ladder or scissor lift.
 One type of bucket truck that is increasing in popularity and use each day is the material handling bucket truck.

-As the name suggests, material handling bucket trucks focus on the material handling features that distinguish this type of truck from other bucket trucks.
-Modified versions of the traditional bucket trucks, material handling bucket trucks are designed specifically to handle moderate sized loads in addition to supporting personnel in buckets.
-The purpose of a material handling bucket truck is the quick, safe and easy movement of materials as compared to doing it manually.
+As the name suggests, these unique bucket trucks focus on the material handling features that distinguish this type of truck from other bucket trucks.
+They are modified versions of traditional more traditional bucket trucks.
+Manufacturers design them specifically to maneuver moderate sized loads in addition to supporting personnel in buckets.
+The purpose of a these bucket trucks is the quick, safe, and easy movement of materials.
+They make the job much safer and more efficient compared to doing it manually.

 While there are many benefits of using a material handling bucket truck, operating the truck safely requires knowledge of the differences between a traditional bucket truck and a material handling truck, as well as the skills for properly handling loads.
-So, what makes material handling bucket trucks useful?
-This is best explained through uses and benefits of a material handling bucket truck.
+So, what makes these bucket trucks useful?
+We can best explain this through uses and benefits.

 The Uses and Benefits of Material Handling Bucket Trucks